linmicarm/kagami/README.md

 A gentle mirror for your day.
 Write an entry, receive a soft reflection.

-Portfolio project — Category 02 (AI-Integrated).
 The first slice of the larger "Save Point" life-almanac vision: just journaling + AI reflection.

 ## Run it